chronology

 Only a Jew could write about the Jewish madness of gold such a terrible and clairvoyant truth.
 (Andr Billy, The Woman of France) Part of the press

-Ao t - Grasset republishe The Ball, new that he feels like the new novel by Ir ne N mirovsky.
-The criticism is due to its thinness and the perversity of his h ro ne.
-Paul Reboux greets everything from me a jewel and announces the birth of a new Colette (Paris-Soir, 13 ao t).
+Ao t - Grasset republishes The Ball, new that he sees as the new novel by Ir ne N mirovsky.
+Criticism is due to its thinness and the perversity of his h ro ne.
+Paul Reboux greets all of me a jewel and announces the birth of a new Colette (Paris-Soir, 13 ao t).

 October - Julien Duvivier shoots the adaptation of David Golder, his first talking film.
 The title is held by Harry Baur.
 It was necessary to postpone her request for French naturalization, for fear that she would facilitate the awarding of the Goncourt Prize and marred the moment of her march.